Jonesborough, Tennessee: Geography

 Jonesborough is situated in an area where the watershed of the Watauga River meets the watershed of the Nolichucky River.
 The Watauga passes about 10 mi to the northeast of Jonesborough, and the Nolichucky passes roughly 10 mi to the southwest.
-The town's principle stream, Little Limestone Creek, is part of the Nolichucky watershed.
+The town's principal stream, Little Limestone Creek, is part of the Nolichucky watershed.

 Jonesborough is surrounded by low hills and elongated ridges that are characteristic of the Appalachian Ridge-and-Valley Province.
 The main crest of the Appalachians rises just a few miles southeast of Jonesborough.

 Jonesborough is centered on the junction of Andrew Johnson Highway (which is part of both U.S. Route 321 and U.S. Route 11E), which connects the town to Greeneville to the southwest and Johnson City to the northeast, and State Route 81, which connects Jonesborough to Interstate 81 to the northwest and Interstate 26 at Erwin to the southeast.

 According to the United States Census Bureau, the town has a total area of 4.3 sqmi, all of it land.